FHL1998/FHL1998.github.io/_publications/2024-03-06-paper-catnipp.md

 collection: publications
 category: conferences
 permalink: /publication/2024-03-06-catnipp
-excerpt: 'Informative Path Planning (IPP) is a challenging problem that requires balancing exploration and exploitation under resource constraints.
+excerpt: 'This work is oral presented at the 6th Conference on Robot Learning (CoRL) 2024.
+Informative Path Planning (IPP) is a challenging problem that requires balancing exploration and exploitation under resource constraints.
 CAtNIPP introduces a fully reactive, deep reinforcement learning-based solution using self-attention to guide efficient path planning.
 By learning to form a global context and make adaptive local decisions, CAtNIPP outperforms traditional IPP methods in both performance and computation speed, with demonstrated results on real hardware.'
 date: 2024-03-06
-venue: 'The 6th Conference on Robot Learning'
+venue: 'Proceedings of Machine Learning Research'
 paperurl: 'https://proceedings.mlr.press/v205/cao23b/cao23b.pdf'
 citation: 'Cao, Y., Wang, Y., Vashisth, A., Fan, H. &amp; Sartoretti, G.A..
 (2023).
 CAtNIPP: Context-Aware Attention-based Network for Informative Path Planning. <i>Proceedings of The 6th Conference on Robot Learning</i>, in <i>Proceedings of Machine Learning Research</i> 205:1928-1937'
 ---